Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 ### 1.b Stablecoins definition

-Sstabilise the price of the “coin” by linking its value to

-the value of one asset or a pool of assets.
-We can identify the following
+Stabilise the price of the “coin” by linking its value to the value of one asset or a pool of assets.
+We can identify the following categories:

-categories:

 - Fiat-Backed Stablecoins: Tether
 - Crypto-Collateralized Stablecoins: EOSTD / DAI